FiliTol/FiliTol.github.io/_posts/2023-12-27-Come-un-progetto-degli-anni-80-potrebbe-cambiare-il-mondo.md

 Nell'intervista [*First Monday Interviews: David Chaum*](https://firstmonday.org/ojs/index.php/fm/article/view/683/593) del 1999 lo stesso Chaum rimarca alcuni dei problemi dei sistema di pagamenti digitali dell'epoca:

-> Intervistatore: *Here in Belgium for instance there is Proton, but the problem with this kind of payment system is that everything you buy with it is recorded*.
+> *Intervistatore*: Here in Belgium for instance there is Proton, but the problem with this kind of payment system is that everything you buy with it is recorded.
-> David Chaum: *And it's also that people assume that this is not taking place. **The way these products are often promoted to the public is that they are essentially like cash.***
+> *David Chaum*: And it's also that people assume that this is not taking place. **The way these products are often promoted to the public is that they are essentially like cash.**

 ma anche ...